Speed may refer to any of the following:

 3. The access speed or drive speed is how fast a computer drive can read and write data.
-For example, one of the factors that determine a hard drive speed is the RPM (rotations per minute).
-A hard drive that only spins at 5400 RPM has a slower drive speed than a hard drive that spins at 7200 RPM.
-SSDs (solid-state drives), have no rotating platters, can still be benchmarked by determining the IOPS (input/output operations per second).
+For example, one factor determining a hard drive's speed is the RPM (revolutions per minute).
+A hard drive that only spins at 5400 RPM has a slower speed than a hard drive that spins at 7200 RPM.
+SSDs (solid-state drives) have no rotating platters and can still be benchmarked by determining the IOPS (input/output operations per second).

 4. The mouse speed or touchpad speed is how fast the mouse pointer moves on the screen.
-If the mouse cursor speed is too slow or too fast, it can be adjusted through the operating system or software installed with the mouse.
+If the mouse cursor speed is too slow or fast, it can be adjusted through the operating system or software installed with the mouse.